How to Build and Manage Your School's Online ReputationMay 10, 2020

 Understand the concept of 'social proof'

-Social proof is a psychological phenomenon where people copy the actions of others in the hopes that it will result in them performing the correct behaviour for a given situation.
+Social proof is a psychological phenomenon where people copy the actions of others in the hopes that it will result in them performing the correct behavior for a given situation.
 From a marketing perspective, this means that people are more likely to engage in your product or service if other people give it the thumbs up — through positive online reviews, ratings, recommendations and so on.

 So get in touch with current students, as well as alumni and their parents and see if you can muster up a few quotes or student stories that you can show off online.
 People respond to positivity, especially when it’s not self-proclaimed!